0x5chn0uf/SmartWalletFX/docs/testing/fixture_management_architecture.md

 - **Visualisation** – dependency graphs rendered with graphviz or Mermaid.
 - **Pre‑commit Hook** – integration to enforce standards.

 Phase 1 delivered the parser, duplicate detector and JSON reporting.
-Phase 2 introduces a refactoring engine able to rewrite duplicate fixtures so that only a single canonical definition remains.
+Phase 2 introduced a refactoring engine able to rewrite duplicate fixtures so that only a single canonical definition remains.
+Phase 3 integrates the tool with pre-commit and CI so duplicate fixtures are caught before merge.